tinobragaa/codit-quiz/README.md

 The colour chosen were: white (#ffffff), JS yellow (#F9DD3C) and github grey-black (#1E1E1E).
 The colours were tested on Webaim using their contrast checker and the ratio was higher than 12.25:1 meaning that they are a great fit.

+The yellow color is inspired in the JavaScript main color logo and the grey-black is inspired in the background color of the github dark mode.

 ![Colour Palette](docs/colour-pallete.jpg)

 ## Structure